david0455/SOEN341/README.md

 - Follow a user

 *Additional Features*:
-- Direct messages between users
-- Including hashtags in tweets and following hashtags
-- Tagging people in tweets
-- Implementing notifications for all of the above features
+- Showcase best dog of the day
-- Post Videos/Pictures
 - Profile Picture

 ## Project Description